What Is Included In A Set Of Advanced House Plans' Home Plans?

 FAQs and More Information.

-A Reproducible Set includes a copyright release allowing you to legally make copies of this copyrighted home plan.
-It does not, however, give you the license to build more than one home from the plan without a Multi-Use Construction License.
+A Reproducible Set includes a copyright release allowing you to legally make copies of this copyrighted house plan.
+This is a unlimited license to build the plans.
+It does not, however, give you the right to sell the original prints.

 PDF plan packages is the quickest and the most green friendly way of distributing home plans.
 This provides you with an electronic version of the plan's construction documents!
 Simply take the file to any local print shop and have them print out your copies.
 We can email you the PDF file, usually the same day!

 How Many Sets Of Home Plans Will I Need?

 The number of sets you need will vary depending on you and your builder’s specific needs.
 Besides a set for yourself, you may need to turn a set in to your home builder, subcontractors, mortgage lender, and local building departments department.
 A Release of Copyright letter allowing you to make copies of the original home plans locally or we can print off binded sets here at Advanced House Plans.